ualabecerra/ualabecerra-research-actitvity/README.md

-# Open access and preprints of the latest research articles.
+# Open access and preprints of the latest research articles

 # Main contributions